github/docs/content/admin/user-management/managing-organizations-in-your-enterprise/adding-organizations-to-your-enterprise.md

 Your enterprise account can own organizations.
 Members of your enterprise can collaborate across related projects within an organization.
 For more information, see "[About organizations](/organizations/collaborating-with-groups-in-organizations/about-organizations)."

-Enterprise owners can create new organizations within an enterprise account's settings.
-If you want to transfer an existing organization to your enterprise account, contact your {% data variables.product.prodname_dotcom %} sales account representative.
+Enterprise owners can create new organizations within an enterprise account's settings or invite existing organizations to join an enterprise.
+To add an organization to your enterprise, you must create the organization from within the enterprise account settings.

 ## Creating an organization in your enterprise account